- The name of the Society shall be “THE BRITISH MATCHBOX LABEL AND BOOKMATCH SOCIETY” (hereinafter called “the

 - The general administrative year of the Society shall commence on 1st April in any one year and extend to 31st March in the following year.
 Such term shall be referred to as the “Society Year”.
 The accounting year of the Society shall commence on 1st January in any one year and extend to 31st December in the same year.
 Such term shall be referred to as the “Financial Year”.

 - The affairs of the Society shall be conducted by a Committee of nine Members elected by the general membership.
 Only members of the Society may serve on the Committee and each must have at least twenty-four consecutive months membership immediately prior to their nomination.
 Three Committee members shall be elected by the start of every Society Year, each for a three-year period.
 Re-election is permitted.

 - Nominations for Committee membership must be proposed and seconded by separate members and countersigned by the nominee, and shall be submitted in writing to reach the General Secretary by not later than 31st December in the year preceding a due election.
 In the event of nominations exceeding the number of vacancies, postal voting papers shall be issued to all members.
-Voting papers shall be sent to a “Returning Officer” appointed by the Committee who shall not be a Committee Member nor a candidate for the election, and who shall supervise the counting of the votes and declare the result at the next Annual General Meeting, which shall be the first meeting held within the Society Year.
+Voting papers shall be sent to a “Returning Officer” appointed by the Committee who shall not be a Committee Member nor a candidate for the election, and who shall supervise the counting of the votes and declare the result at the next Annual General Meeting.
 All voting papers shall be retained by the General Secretary for a period of two years.

 - The elected Committee shall have the authority to co-opt up to three additional members for a period not exceeding twelve months each.
 Renewed co-option is permitted.